 Continue Reading: Mismatched Pasta with Summer Vegetables →

 A decadent pasta recipe with spring vegetables in a saffron cream sauce that’s easy enough to make for a weeknight meal.

 Continue Reading: Spring Green Pasta with Saffron Cream Sauce →

-Like a moth to a flame, when the weather starts cools off, I start craving comfort food.
+Like a moth to a flame, when the weather starts to cool off, I start craving comfort food.

-Coming from an Italian-American family, the foods I find most cozy takes shape in the form of cheese or pasta.
+Coming from an Italian-American family, the foods I find most cozy take shape in the form of cheese or pasta.
 Over the years I’ve gone from eating mozzarella at nearly every meal to exercising a bit more restraint, but when the cold weather hits, the craving is still there.
-The ultimate is when it’s melty and gooey cheese like in this herbed roasted cheese.
+The ultimate is when it’s melty and gooey, like in this herbed roasted cheese.

 Continue Reading: Pretty.
 Easy.
 Herbed Roasted Cheese →